sciZer0/7/v/README.md

 8. when any suspicious Validator may also be dropped out of the list by Voters through democratic voting (Competitive Quadratic Voting),

-9. <b>then we might suppose there are very huge incentives for each Validator to work honestly and and the wide majority of (or even all) Validators in the list will work honestly.</b>
+9. <b>then we might suppose there are very huge incentives for each Validator to work honestly and the wide majority of (or even all) Validators in the list will work honestly.</b>

 <b>